clockworkengineer/NewtonianCosmos/readme.md

 **name** - Change program name from 'File Processing Engine' for display purposes (still finding a use for this and it may by removed).

+**dump** - Dump all the built-in module sigatures to the specified JSON file.

 **delete** - After a file has been successfully been processed it is deleted.

 **run** - Run the specified built in task.
 Use --list to find the built-in tasks.

+**root** - Folder containing all of the built-in task script commands (default : ./tasks).

 **chokidar** - File watch package chokidar options.